 In some cases, we may track how many people enter each building to ensure it does not become overcrowded.

 Hand sanitisers are available at all entrances and exits and within buildings.

 All fire doors remain operational as normal.

 Corridors in buildings may have a one-way system in place to ensure social distancing.
 If a corridor is wide enough, there may be two ‘lanes’ to mark out the flow of traffic.

 In places where queues are likely, floor signs are placed every 2m.

 Lifts should not be used, unless you have a disability which prevents you using the stairs, or if you are moving heavy/hazardous materials (i.e. where using the stairs is unsafe or not possible).

 Staircases may be one way, split into ‘lanes’ or have a stop and go system.
 Signage is in place to keep you informed.

-Shared living, social and study spaces in our halls are open with Covid-secure measures in place, for those who need live on campus during the national lockdown from January 2021.
+Shared living, social and study spaces in our halls are open with Covid-secure measures in place, for those who need live on campus during the national lockdown from January 2021 or return from March.
 Please refer to our coronavirus accommodation web page for full information.

 To protect all our residents, please note that guests are not allowed into any halls of residence.
 You cannot enter a household on campus unless you live there.

 Signage is in place to show people where to queue and barriers/screens may be in place to aid social distancing.
 Some buildings may regulate how many people enter a reception area at any one time to reduce overcrowding.

 High-contact areas such as service desks and communal computer equipment are cleaned regularly.